marcus-crane/vsdown/README.md

 ## What to heck?

-I've been slowly trying to pull apart a mobile game I've been playing for a while now and I figured I'd "anonymise" some of my scripts and release them to show I'm actually doing things on github dot com.
+I've been slowly trying to pull apart a mobile game I've been playing for a while now and I figured I'd "anonymise" some of my scripts and release them to show I'm actually doing things on github dot com (i need my cubes!)

 This script is something quick I whipped up that downloads game assets from a cloudfront server directly to my laptop.